soroushchehresa/awesome-coronavirus/src/template.md

 <hr>

-You can become a sponsor of `awesome-coronavirus` and be placed at the top of this repository in the [sponsor's section](#sponsors).
+You can become a sponsor of `awesome-coronavirus` and be placed at the top of this repository.
 If you are interested to become a sponsor please contact me with the following Email address:
 #### `s1996ch@gmail.com`

 ## Contribution